-- Whistleblowing channel; - Internal codes of conduct and corporate governance rules, including the policies falling within its remit.
+- Whistleblowing channel; - Internal codes of conduct and corporate governance rules, including the internal policies falling within its remit.

-During 2023, the Audit and Control Committee performed activities of supervision, control, monitoring and reporting to the Board of Directors in respect of the matters falling within its competence, including financial reporting, non-financial reporting, annual accounts, relations with the external and internal auditors, annual work plan of the internal audit department, risk management (including tax risks) and control systems, related party transactions, conflicts of interest, procedure for selecting the external auditors to audit the annual accounts corresponding to 2024, 2025 and 2026, whistleblowing channel, review of and reporting on the corporate policies within its area of competence, and compliance.
+During 2024, the Audit, Control and Sustainability Committee Committee performed activities of supervision, control, monitoring and reporting to the Board of Directors in respect of the matters falling within its competence, including financial reporting, non-financial reporting, sustainability, annual accounts, relations with the external and internal auditors, annual work plan of the internal audit department, risk management and control systems (including tax, environmental and sustainability risks), related party transactions, conflicts of interest, whistleblowing channel, review of and reporting on the corporate policies within its area of competence, and compliance.

-During 2023 the Committee also approved its 2022 activity report, made available for shareholders for the Annual General Meeting held on 6 June 2023.
+During 2024 the Committee also approved its 2023 activity report, made available for shareholders for the Annual General Meeting held on 5 June 2024.

-The Company will issue a detailed report of all the activities performed by the Audit and Control Committee during 2023, which will be made available to all shareholders prior to the forthcoming Annual General Meeting 2024.
+The Company will issue a detailed report of all the activities performed by the Audit, Control and Sustainability Committee Committee during 2024, which will be made available to all shareholders prior to the forthcoming Annual General Meeting 2025.